rreddy626/spring25/fairness/feb-20.md

 GPT-3 was developed by using a filtered version of the Common Crawl dataset, one that was similar to the dataset used to develop GPT-2.
 Although this concept appears harmless in theory, many documents found in the training data were linked to predominantly male-visited websites such as Reddit and Wikipedia.
 Although additional filters were included to remove pages associated with hate speech, sexism, and other negative forms of speech, this also comes with potentially suppressing training data obtained from online spaces created and maintained by the LGBTQ+ community.
 Furthermore, investigations of the GPT-2 training data found nearly 272,000 documents from untrustworthy news sites and nearly 63,000 documents from banned subreddits.
 This brings the question of whether the data used to train these LLMs are truly trustworthy?
 Or is it worth revisiting its reliability?

 As shown in Figure #1, the proportion of citizens that have access to the internet in their respective countries varies significantly.
 While a major proportion of citizens have access to the internet in developed countries (i.e. United States, Canada, European Union, etc.), a significant proportion of citizens in underdeveloped nations in Africa and Asia do not have such access.
+This paints a clearer idea of the perspectives that are outlined in web-scrapped training data.
 Furthermore, not only does the internet data tend to overrepresent younger citizens, but can also include data from sources that have historically been unwelcoming to minority groups.
 These examples clearly indicate that internet access distribution is clearly uneven, and yet is considered a good representation of model training data at the same time.

 In efforts to accommodate for changing social views over time, the paper proposes a form of regularly updating data to make sure that new changes in social norms and language are reflected in the training data.
 The paper refers to this phenomenon as a “reframing” technique, and highlights that fine-tuning an LLM could potentially be efficient as well.
 Furthermore, model auditing could be a key avenue in potentially filtering harmful data from surfacing in these training models.
 However, in many cases model auditing also presents its own biases.
 There have been instances where models have been found to associate higher toxicity levels with marginalized groups.

+#### Stochastic Parrots:

+The concept of Natural Language Understanding (NLU) emphasizes the ideal that LLMs cannot "process" (or think through) the words that are produced by a probabilistic model.
+Although a sentence produced by an LLM may sound coherent, that does not always mean it will be correct and necessarily "sound" in context.
+That said, the term stochastic parrot is defined in the paper as "stitching together sequences of linguistic forms it has observed in its vast training data, according to probabilistic information about how they combine, but without any reference to meaning."
+Given the information provided in the Social Impacts section, the training data of an LLM is likely to be biased with opinions and viewpoints of those who are at a higher level of socioeconomic status.
+This introduces the possibility of further propagation of stereotypes and microagressions against people of certain age, gender and ethnicity, particularly if an LLM were to output abusive and harmful language as a result of such training data.

+There is also cause for concern for using these "stochastic parrots" for malicious intents as well.
+The paper highlights instances of how LLMs such as GPT-3 could potentially be utilized to generate text in the form of a conspiracy theorist and propagate misinformation to extremist groups and their respective message boards.
+As discussed previously in our lectures of Differential Privacy, there is also the slight possibility of utilizing LLMs to extract personal identifiable information (PII) that are present in the training data.

 #### Critical Analysis: